Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Analytical findings

-Finally, in Fig. \ref{fig:my_label2} we plot phase diagrams obtained by solving these self-consistent equations for the Mattis magnetization and overlap for different values of $\rho$ in supervised regime using \eqref{eq:noiseless}: the three regions captured by the letters (R, SG, E) are respectively the {\em retrieval region} (where both the Mattis magnetization and the overlap are close to one), the {\em spin glass region} (where solely the overlap is close to one, but there is no longer Mattis magnetization) and the {\em ergodic region} (where both the order parameters are null).
-Further, it is also instructive to compare the computational phase transitions that split the phase diagram of these dense networks trained with supervised learning with the limiting phase transitions provided by standard Hebbian storing in dense networks: clearly the retrieval region of the latter works as an upper bound for the available retrieval regions by learning with noisy data.
-In the next section (see Fig. \ref{fig:sup_normal}) indeed we prove that, in the large datasize limit, supervised Hebbian learning reaches the theoretical bound predicted by Hebbian storing (i.e. the amplitude of the various regions of their phase diagrams do coincide).
+Finally, in Fig. \ref{fig:my_label2} we plot the phase diagrams obtained by solving the self-consistency equations \eqref{eq:n_Mgrande}-\eqref{eq:m_Mgrande} for different values of $\rho$ and for different values of $P$: the three regions represented by the letters (R, SG, E) are, respectively, the {\em retrieval region} (where both the Mattis magnetization and the overlap are close to one), the {\em spin glass region} (where solely the overlap is close to one, but there is no longer Mattis magnetization) and the {\em ergodic region} (where both the order parameters are null).
+It is also instructive to compare the transition lines that split the phase diagram of these dense networks trained with supervised learning with those obtained for the standard Hebbian dense networks: the retrieval region of the latter works as an upper bound for the retrieval region of the former.
+In fact, in the next section we prove that, in the large dataset-size limit, supervised Hebbian learning reaches the theoretical bound predicted by Hebbian storing (i.e. the width of the various regions of their phase diagrams do coincide).